hot-glue-for-rails/hot-glue/README.md

 Today, with v0.7 of this gem, I'm introducing three more features that are all available from within the `--include` setting.

 • Omitted fields:  using `-` is omit on list & show;  use  `=` to omit the field on the form (new & edit)

 • Dynamic blocks (which can also be omitted using

 • Set column widths when using specified grouping made (--include contains `:`)

-For details, see "Layout & Manipulation Features"
+For details, see "Omitted fields", "Dynamic Blocks", and "Omitted Dynamic Blocks" in the "Layout & Manipulation Features" (those three features were introduced in v0.7)